HughWarrington/SymPortal_wiki/Querying-the-SymPortal-database.md

 For a thorough introduction into how to work with these database objects using the Django API you can visit the following [link](https://docs.djangoproject.com/en/2.1/intro/tutorial02/#playing-with-the-api).
 In this part of the wiki we will cover some of the basics.

-#### Deleting database objects
+#### Deleting and renaming objects
-The below example uses the data_set object however this code can be applied to any of the imported database objects.
+The below example uses the __data_set__ object however this code can be applied to any of the imported database objects.
 ```python
 #display the id and name of each of the data_set objects in your database
 In [1]: from dbApp.models import data_set, reference_sequence, data_set_sample_sequence, analysis_type, analysis_group, data_set_sample, data_analysis, clade_collection, clade_collection_type